 Now if you will humor me, let’s take a quick mental detour:

 Imagine that on your way to work, there is a bakery.
 And every day, you have to walk by this bakery that has fresh cake, brownies and chocolate in the display window.
 They’re even considerate enough to leave the door open so the intoxicating aromas of flour, butter, bread and chocolate waft into the street, gently tempting passersby.

 And you can’t have any of it.

-I dunno, you’re dirt poor, diabetic, just had your jaw wired shut because of a bar fight you lost, or you’re on some stupid diet.
+I dunno, you’re dirt poor, diabetic, just had your jaw wired shut because of a bar fight, or you’re on some stupid diet.
 Whatever.
 You just can’t have any.
 You can only watch the goodies through the window, with other people gleefully hopping in there to stuff their smug faces with fresh chocolate croissant.

 Cruel world, eh.
 Well, that was my world for a very long time.
 There I was, afloat in this sea of impossibly cute girls, with nothing for me to drink.
 There was nothing I can do about it because I couldn’t talk to them.
 What would I even say to such lofty creatures, so lofty as to be composed entirely of loft?

 Of course, if I can’t talk to them, then I can’t get to know them.
 If I can’t get to know them, I can’t ask them out.
 If I can’t ask them out, there’s no hanging out, no hand-holding at the movies, no making out, no circling of bases, nuffin’.
 My genes would never propagate to the next generation.
 The Binazir name would be listed alongside the dodo, the great auk, the aurochs: extinct and forgotten, even though eminently delicious.